Georgius Hornius: Life

 He was born in Kemnath, Upper Palatinate (at the time part of the Electoral Palatinate under Frederick V) as the son of the superintendent of the Reformed church there.

 His family was forced to move away in the wake of the Catholic victory at White Mountain when Horn was still an infant.

 In 1635, he visited the gymnasium in Nuremberg, and in 1637 he was enrolled in University of Altdorf as a student of theology and medicine.

 He later worked as a private tutor, in Gröningen and later in Leiden, in the Dutch Republic.
 In Leiden, he was also enrolled as a student of Friedrich Spanheim.
 After a two year's sojourn in England, he returned to Leiden, compiling a history of the events of the ongoing English Civil War (Rerum Britannicarum libri VII, De statu ecclesiae Britannicae hodierno).

 In 1648, he completed a doctorate in Leiden and refused calls to both Frankfurt University and Heidelberg University as professor of theology, instead accepting the position of professor of history, politics and geography at the new University of Harderwijk, where he became rector in 1652.
 In 1653, he became professor of history at Leiden University, a position he held until his death in 1670.

 In his later life, Horn was also greatly interested in alchemy.
 In 1665, he was swindled out of the considerable sum of 5,000 guilders by a fraudulent alchemist.

 His interest in alchemy als resulted in an edition of Pseudo-Geber in 1668.

 From about this time, he also began to suffer from intermittent spells of mental distraction, although he remained a prolific writer until his death.

-Among his publications, his Latin works on universal history, intended as a textbook for students, wer especially influential (Historia ecclesiastica et politica, Arca Noae, Orbis Politicus, Orbis Imperans).
+Among his publications, his Latin works on universal history, intended as a textbook for students, were especially influential (Historia ecclesiastica et politica, Arca Noae, Orbis Politicus, Orbis Imperans).
 These works were re-published long after his death in both the Netherlands and Germany.